 • Editing out commercials between continuous programming does not constitute internal editing.

-• A Blue Ribbon Panel of highly qualified industry professionals will consider all submissions during April-May, 2018.
+• A Blue Ribbon Panel of highly-qualified industry professionals will consider all submissions during the judging period in April-May, 2019.
 All balloting will be performed online using secure and password-protected procedures.

 • Each judge casts a single ballot.
 Judges’ votes are not shared with other judges or with members of NACDA or the Sports Video Group unless they are designated CSMA administrators.
 No Submitting entity may see the judges’ scores.

 • All ballots will be tabulated independently.
 The finalists will be chosen by the judges in Round 1.
 The winners will be chosen based upon both Round 1 and Round 2 voting.